chinapedia/wikipedia.abstract.en/Page/Concrete.md

-Pantheon_dome.jpg Pantheon, finished 128 AD, the largest unreinforced concrete dome in the world.[1]]] Pantheon_cupola.jpged dome was laid on moulds, mounted on temporary scaffolding.]]
-Museo_Foro_Caesaragusta_-_Cloaca_del_foro_03.JPG'' exposed in a characteristic Roman arch.
+Pantheon, finished 128 AD, the largest unreinforced concrete dome in the world.[1]]] ed dome was laid on moulds, mounted on temporary scaffolding.]] '' exposed in a characteristic Roman arch.
 In contrast to modern concrete structures, the concrete used in Roman buildings was usually covered with brick or stone.]]
 CONCRETE, usually PORTLAND CEMENT CONCRETE (for its visual resemblance to Portland stone),[2][3] is a composite material composed of fine and coarse aggregate bonded together with a fluid cement (cement paste) that hardens over time—most frequently in the past a lime-based cement binder, such as lime putty, but sometimes with other hydraulic cements, such as a calcium aluminate cement or Portland Cement.
 It is distinguished from other, non-cementitious types of concrete all binding some form of aggregate together, including asphalt concrete with a bitumen binder, which is frequently used for road surfaces, and polymer concretes that use polymers as a binder.

 When aggregate is mixed with dry Portland cement and water, the mixture forms a fluid slurry that is easily poured and molded into shape.
 The cement reacts with the water and other ingredients to form a hard matrix that binds the materials together into a durable stone-like material that has many uses.[4]
 Often, additives (such as pozzolans or superplasticizers) are included in the mixture to improve the physical properties of the wet mix or the finished material.
 Most concrete is poured with reinforcing materials (such as rebar) embedded to provide tensile strength, yielding reinforced concrete.